Río Plátano Biosphere Reserve: History

-In 1960, the land was set aside as the "Ciudad Blanca Archaeological Reserve," named after the rumored ancient settlement known as la Ciudad Blanca.
+In 1960, the land was set aside as the "Ciudad Blanca Archaeological Reserve", named after the rumored ancient settlement known as la Ciudad Blanca.
 The reserve was renamed "Río Plátano Biosphere Reserve" in 1980 and added to the World Heritage list in 1982.

 A management and development was designed in 1980 and implemented in 1987 by the Department of Natural Renewable Resources.
 In 1997, an additional 3250 km^{2} was designated as a buffer zone for the reserve.
 In 1997, the German Development Bank began a plan that would significantly expand the reserve to the Patuca River and the Bosawas Biosphere Reserve in Nicaragua.
 Currently, the German plan has been delayed.

 Archeological sites

 The reserve still has over 200 archeological sites, including the point where Christopher Columbus first arrived in mainland America.
 The reserve also contains ruined settlements, including stone from buildings and roads, rock carvings, and other remains.

 Few of these sites are well-protected; in fact, many of them have been looted and the others are at risk from increased tourism.
 Although the archeological value of the region initially played a large part in the formation of the reservation, the reservation currently focuses mostly on the protection of the forests.

-According to tradition, the legendary settlement fo La Ciudad Blanca is located in the region.
+According to tradition, the legendary settlement of La Ciudad Blanca is located in the region.
 Over the years, many professional and amateur archeologists have claimed to find it, but none have produced credible evidence and most professionals remain skeptical that it ever existed.